Vasil Ivanovski: Biography

 Ivanovski was born on October 18, 1906, in the former Kastorian village of Golovrade, then in the Ottoman Empire.
 Together with his family, Ivanovski emigrated to Bulgaria after WWI.
 He graduated from a high school in Plovdiv.
 Later Ivanovski was a tobacco worker, trade unionist and left-wing political activist, and since 1923 a member of the Bulgarian Communist Party (BCP).
 He took part in the September Uprising, that aimed for the "establishment of a government of workers and peasants" in Bulgaria.
 In 1926 he emigrated to the USSR (Odessa and Tbilisi).
 In September 1927 he was sent to study at the Communist University of the National Minorities of the West in Moscow, graduating in 1932.
 In the early 1930s he became close to several Yugoslav communists from Vardar Macedonia, as Malina Popivanova, who influenced him to accept the idea that the Macedonian Slavs were not Macedonian Bulgarians, but a separate nation.
 Ivanovski returned to Bulgaria in 1933, when he became a member of the IMRO (United).
 At that time, members of the Comintern sponsored IMRO (United), put for the first time the issue of the recognition of a separate Macedonian nation.

-After the adoption of the Resolution of the Comintern on the Macedonian question in February 1934 on the existence of a separate Macedonian nation, Ivanovski, together with the IMRO (United), took Macedonist positions.
-In an article written under the name "Why we Macedonians are a separate nation" in the spirit of Stalin's theory of the nation he argued for the existence of a Macedonian nation and a Macedonian language.
+In 1934 Ivanovski wrote an article under the name "Why we Macedonians are a separate nation" in the spirit of Stalin's theory of the nation he argued for the existence of a Macedonian nation and a Macedonian language.
 There Ivanovski declared many historical figures, including such from the Middle Ages, as ethnic Macedonians.
 His article caused shock among the Bulgarian public and even among some members of the BCP and the IMRO (united).
 Per him the Macedonian revivalists considered themselves subjectively as Bulgarians, but objectively, their activity followed an agenda of a creation of a distinct Macedonian nation.
 Within an extramural discussion in the press with some Bulgarian historians Ivanovski accused them of being “bourgeois".
-At the political trial in Sofia against IMRO (United) members in 1936, he was sentenced to 5 years in prison.
-In 1941 he went underground.
-In 1942 he was arrested and sentenced to 15 years in prison.
+At the political trial in Sofia against IMRO (United) members in 1936, he was sentenced to 5 years in prison, but his sentence was reduced and he was released in 1939.
+During this period he was member of the Macedonian literary circle in Sofia.
+In 1941 he went underground and in 1942 he was arrested and sentenced to 15 years in prison.
 From 1943 he served his sentence in Idrizovo, Skopje region, then in Bulgaria.
-In prison, Ivanovski created his major work called The Macedonian Question in the Past and Today, which is an attempt to present "the history of the Macedonian people" from antiquity to the present, through the prism of Marxist philosophy.
+In prison, Ivanovski created his major work called The Macedonian Question in the Past and Today, which is an attempt to present "the history of the Macedonian people" from antiquity to the present through the prism of Marxist philosophy.
 With this work, he became the founder of the modern Macedonian historiography.